saianand32/tutorials/golang/public/0-0-1-HelloWorld/readme.md

 # Go Project Structure

-Go is a modular language, meaning you can create multiple packages for your Go project and split it into modules.
+-- Go is a modular language, meaning you can create multiple packages for your Go project and split it into modules.
 This modularity helps in organizing code efficiently, making it more maintainable and scalable.

+-- In Go file Names must never start with a . and _

 ## Example: A Simple Go Program